plone/Products.i18ntestcase/Products/i18ntestcase/README.txt

 i18ntestcase Readme

     i18ntestcase is build on top of the ZopeTestCase package.
-It has been developed to simplify testing of i18n files for Plone products.
+It has been developed to simplify testing of gettext i18n files for Zope products.

     The i18ntestcase package provides: